 CAC is not a problem that is unique to wireless networks.
 It is applicable to almost every type of networks, but in cellular wireless networks due to users' mobility the CAC becomes much more complicated.
 While in wired networks the resources are reserved for the call at set-up time and are not changed after that, in cellular wireless networks when the mobile node moves from one cell to another one, the bandwidth must be requested in the new cell.
-During this process, the call may not be able to get a channel in the new cell due to the limited resource in wireless networks, which will lead to the call dropping.
-Thus, the new and hand-off calls have to be treated differently in terms of resource allocation.
-Since users are more sensitive to call dropping than to call blocking, the hand-off calls are assigned higher priority than new calls [2].
+During this process, the call may not be able to get a channel in the new cell to continue its service due to the limited resource in wireless networks, which will lead to the call dropping.
+Thus, the new and handoff calls have to be treated differently in terms of resource allocation.
+Since users are much more sensitive to call dropping than to call blocking, the handoff calls are assigned higher priority than new calls [2].

-CAC techniques are required to guarantee QoS requirements for all traffic types.
-In order to improve the system performance at the call level, a CAC strategy may block additional calls even if there are enough resources for their service.
+CAC techniques are required to guarantee that all traffic types meet their QoS requirements.
+In order to improve the system performance at the call level (fairness in blocking), a CAC strategy may block additional calls even if there are enough resources for their service.
 CAC is based on the knowledge of the statistical characteristics of ongoing and arriving calls [2].
 The decision to accept an additional call involves the calculation or estimation of the consequences of the call acceptance on blocking and delay of itself and other incoming calls [3].

 Several schemes have been proposed for CAC in wireless cellular networks.
 However, during the complexity of CAC in wireless environment, many simplified models and assumptions are made.
-Some schemes consider that each mobile node will make hand-over to neighbouring cells with equal probability, which may be not accurate in general.
+Some schemes consider that each mobile node will make hand-over to neighboring cells with equal probability, which may be not accurate in general.
 For this reason, the intelligent and heuristic methods are needed.